YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Does no shedding mean my hair transplant worked better?

 When I review a patient, I look for the whole pattern.
 Are the crusts gone at the right time?
-Is the skin calm?
+Is the skin settling?
 Is there unusual pain, infection, or trauma?
 Was the graft number realistic for the donor area?
 These details tell me much more than shedding alone.

 Why do some transplanted hairs stay in place?